novyrix/kidpalace/DEPLOYMENT.md

-# Kid Palace Schools - Deployment Instructions
+# Kidpalace Schools - Deployment Instructions

 ## Build Output
 The production build is in the `dist/` folder.
 Upload all contents of this folder to your hosting provider.